Articles

 Process Street uses a custom pricing model based on company size and feature requirements.
 Pricing is not publicly listed for any tier.
 All plans require contacting sales for a quote.

-- Startup Plan: Entry-level, includes unlimited workflows, tasks, and forms.
+- Startup Plan: For small teams (starts at 5 users).
+Includes unlimited workflows, tasks, and forms.
 Limited to 5,000 Data Set records.
-Starts at 5 users.

-- Pro Plan: Most popular, supports more Data Set records (up to 10,000) and higher file storage.
-Custom user count.
+- Pro Plan: Most popular.
+Custom user count, more Data Set records (up to 10,000), and higher file storage limits.

 There is no free tier.
-For a restaurants business with 50 employees, expect pricing to be in the mid-market to enterprise range, requiring a direct quote from Process Street.
+For a restaurants business with 50 employees, expect pricing to be in the mid-market to enterprise range and to require a custom quote.

 Pros of Process Street:

-- Offers dynamic, conditional workflows for process enforcement and compliance
+- Offers dynamic, conditional workflows and enforceable checklists

 Cons of Process Street:

-- Pricing is not transparent and may be cost-prohibitive for smaller restaurants
+- Pricing is not transparent and may be less accessible for SMBs

-- Less focused on traditional LMS features like testing and course management
+- Less focused on traditional LMS features like testing and centralized training content

-- Some users report the platform can be overcomplicated for simple documentation needs
+- Some users report the platform can be overcomplicated for simple documentation or new hire training needs

 Pricing